Michael J. Becich, MD, PhD

 MSCP will be increasingly reliant on developing robust research information services to more effectively support the translation of innovation from the laboratory to the bedside and to utilize critical clinical and outcomes data in the clinic to guide discovery at the bench.
 Ms. Saul and Dr. Becich will co-direct this core.
 Both are also involved in the Biomedical Informatics Core of the Clinical and Translational Science Institute at the University of Pittsburgh as well as the Cancer Informatics Core of the Cancer Center Support Grant (CCSG).
 This additional level of integration with NIH Roadmap Initiatives and the NCI CCSG program is a key strength of the Informatics Core of the MSCP at UPCI.
 University of Pittsburgh and the University of Pittsburgh Cancer Institute (UPCI) 2008-2013

-Cancer Informatics Services: The Cancer Informatics Services (CIS) provides equipment and expertise to researchers to assist with their translational research efforts.
-The CIS at UPCI is composed of the following tightly integrated services:
+Cancer Bioinformatics Services: The Cancer Bioinformatics Services (CBS) provides equipment and expertise to researchers to assist with their translational research efforts.
+The CBS at UPCI is composed of the following tightly integrated services:

 Bioinformatics Services: Providing comprehensive bioinformatics support, from experimental design to data analysis, for high-throughput genomics studies

 Tissue Banking and Data Warehouse: Establish integration points between disparate clinical and research applications (CoPath/CaRegistry/Tissue Banks) to provide sources for “automated annotation”

 Enterprise Analytics Data Warehouse (EDW) and Personalized Medicine Support: Build an integrated view of clinical, consumer, and financial data in a central repository.
 Develop a translational research center to collect, store, and analyze disparate clinical and molecular data including -omics data